 Sale Off

-A small pile of Gneiss Spice Cinnamon Cassia (Ground) Organic is scattered on a white surface.
+A small pile of Gneiss Spice Cinnamon Cassia (Ground), light brown and organic, scattered slightly on a white background.

 $ 4.25$ 4.25